 Below are some questions that could help you set up an initial tag structure.
 Based on these questions you can form specific tag groups along with the correct descriptive tags that belong to those groups.

 - Examine the current folder structure; how are assets currently stored?

 - Does the company have different product groups?

 - Is it possible to make a specific classification based on the perspective of the organization?

 - Does the company often work with campaigns/projects?

-In order to be able to find your assets as convenient as possible, it is recommended to apply different insights when tagging.
+In order to be able to find your assets as conveniently as possible, it is recommended to apply different insights when tagging.
 In that way, the end-user can have multiple search entries.
-Therefore, we advise assigning both product-related tags as well as organization related tags.
+Therefore, we advise assigning both product-related tags as well as organization-related tags.

 We recommend that you first set up the tag structure in an Excel file.
 This can be done as follows: